-The charges provided in the tables above have been provided by L&G as at 31 March 2022.
+The charges provided in the tables above have been provided by L&G as at 31 March 2023.
+This detail is only disclosed quarterly, hence charges are not as at Plan Year End.
 The charges quoted are paid by members whilst invested in those funds.